-Rentals are close cousins but very different beasts.
+Our company has expertise with both vacation and seasonal rentals, which are close cousins but can be very different beasts.
 We understand the difference and navigate accordingly.

 An owner can expect revenues 10 – 12 months of the year renting by the night or week.
 September and early December used to be very slow months, but that’s been changing in recent years.
 Of course, rental rates for peak season are much more substantial than low season rates.
-Low season attracts many, shorter reservations and keeps that cash flow healthy.
+Low season attracts many shorter reservations and keeps that cash flow healthy.

 As the industry evolves at record pace, there is controversy in many communities throughout the country.
 If you’ve read any news articles about AirBnB, you have an idea of what we’re talking about.
 Some homeowners and local governmental authorities challenge that you, the homeowner, should not be able to rent your home for such short periods of time to vacationers.
-In fact, there has been much debate on the floor of the Florida legislature in recent years.
+In fact, there has been much debate on the floor of the Florida legislature in recent years on this topic.
 In 2011, the State of Florida passed a law which prohibited local municipalities from creating a different set of rules for vacation rentals and homes.
 That gave the homeowner more freedom and less restrictions for renting to vacationers.
 Furthermore in early 2014, the Florida legislature passed an additional law which states that a municipality cannot restrict length of stay if they didn’t have an ordinance already in place.

 City of Naples – any property which falls within the city limits has a 30-day minimum rental restriction.
 There are very few exceptions to this.
 Many homeowner associations (HOAs) throughout Naples also have restrictions (i.e. 30- or 90-day minimums with a limitation on the maximum number of leases allowed per year).